adlynadika/OSProject/README.md

 83193b1a6b97   debian    "bash"    18 minutes ago   Exited (137) 13 seconds ago             goofy_panini
 ```

 7. Stop the container and delete the container.
-What happened to your helloworld.txt?
+What happened to your helloworld.txt?<br />
+Answer: The modifications done inside the container including the generation of helloworld.txt will be erased once the container being stop and deleted

 ```bash
 @adlynadika ➜ /workspaces/OSProject (main) $ docker stop goofy_panini